Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Ancient Egypt/Royalty/Symbols/System of Royal Titles in Egypt.md

 Late into the history of Ancient Egypt both the nomen and prenomen was used interchangeably which caused some confusion for Egyptologists.
 # Nomen ![[Nomen.png]]
-The nomen, or *Sa-Rê* was first introduced in combination with the prenomen until Neferirkare Kakai separated them in the Fifth Dynasty. *Sa-Rê* literally means "Son of Ra" and was written with the sign of a sun disc above a goose, usually inside a [[cartouche]].
+The nomen, or *Sa-Rê* was first introduced in combination with the prenomen until Neferirkare Kakai separated them in the Fifth Dynasty. *Sa-Rê* literally means "Son of Ra" and was written with the sign of a sun disc above a goose, usually inside a [[Cartouche]].
 Later on it started being placed before the cartouche.
 The name or nomen itself was placed inside the cartouche.

 # Example of the full titulary